 A radiopharmaceutical is radioactive medicine.
 A small amount of a radiopharmaceutical is given to a person who has a nuclear medicine scan.
 Depending on the radiopharmaceutical used, this makes the body slightly radioactive for a short time (usually hours to days).

-In some cases it may be necessary to withhold breastfeeds for a period of time.
+In some cases it may be necessary to withhold breastfeeding for a period of time.
 This will depend on how long the radioactivity takes to decay naturally in the mother’s body.
 A mother can express beforehand and give this milk to her baby while she is waiting.
-During this time she can be encouraged to express and store her breastmilk for use after the withholding period, as the milk will also lose its radioactivity in this time.
+During this time she can be encouraged to express and store her breast milk for use after the withholding period, as the milk will also lose its radioactivity in this time.

 It is recommended for breastfeeding mothers to inform their healthcare providers that they are breastfeeding.
 Make sure to let our medical team here at OSR know when you are breastfeeding as well!
 This will help the health care provider to tailor the examination (whenever possible) to best suit your situation.
-Alternative examinations which impact upon breastfeeding the least may be discussed and offered if appropriate.
+In addition, there may be alternative examinations which have the least impact upon breastfeeding that may be discussed and offered if appropriate.